kevlingo/roster-copilot/docs/Frontend-Architecture.md

 The frontend architecture for the Roster Copilot Proof-of-Concept (PoC) will prioritize rapid development, a modern user experience ("pop"), responsiveness, and clear integration with the Next.js backend API and the AI Copilot's features.
 It will adhere to the following philosophies and patterns:

   * **Framework & Core Libraries:**
-      * **Next.js (with React):** As defined in the System Architecture, Next.js (latest stable, e.g., \~14.x or \~15.x as of May 2025) will be used as the primary framework, leveraging React (latest stable, e.g., \~18.x) for building the user interface.
+      * **Next.js (with React):** As defined in the System Architecture, Next.js 15.3.3 (latest stable) will be used as the primary framework, leveraging React 19.1.0 (latest) for building the user interface with strict server/client component separation.
-      * **TypeScript:** Will be used for all frontend code to ensure type safety and improve developer experience, aligning with the overall project language choice.
+      * **TypeScript:** TypeScript 5.5.3 (stable) will be used for all frontend code to ensure type safety and improve developer experience, aligning with the overall project language choice.
   * **Component Architecture:**
       * A **Component-Based Architecture** will be strictly followed, utilizing reusable React functional components with Hooks.
       * We will leverage **DaisyUI components** (built on Tailwind CSS) for common UI elements (buttons, forms, modals, cards, etc.) to accelerate development and ensure a consistent base style.
-      * **Tailwind CSS utility classes** will be used for custom styling and fine-tuning the appearance of DaisyUI components or creating bespoke layout elements to achieve the desired "pop" and unique Roster Copilot feel.
+      * **Tailwind CSS 4.1.8 utility classes** will be used for custom styling and fine-tuning the appearance of DaisyUI 5.0.43 components or creating bespoke layout elements to achieve the desired "pop" and unique Roster Copilot feel.
+Uses CSS-based configuration instead of JavaScript config.
       * Consideration will be given to a simple, practical organization of components (e.g., shared/core components, feature-specific components) as outlined later in the "Detailed Frontend Directory Structure."
   * **State Management Strategy (PoC Scope):**
       * For the PoC, frontend state management will be kept as simple as possible.